Mathématique: The Set of All You Don't Know

 “This isn’t your fault,” Rush says.
 “It comes from what they’ve done to you.
 Epigenetic changes affecting human and Lantean genes.”

-“You fixate too much on the ‘real’.”
+“Y’fixate too much on the ‘real’.”
 Rush’s tone takes on the hint of an edge.
-“If you can’t accept what I say, then at least consider adopting it as a working hypothesis.
-You hold what you don’t know in such splendid fucking isolation that I find it very difficult to converse with you, Dale.
+“If y’can’t accept what I say, at least consider adopting it as a working hypothesis?
+You hold what you don’t know in such splendid fuckin’ isolation that I find it very difficult to converse with you, Dale.
 You’re an intractable mix of skepticism and imprecision.”

 “That’s what science is all about,” Volker sniffs.
 “Identifying what you don’t know.
 Then figuring out how to know it.”

 “Yes.
-Let’s consider all you don’t know as a formal mathematical set.”
+Let’s consider ‘all you don’t know’ as a formal mathematical set.”

 “You bring up set theory a lot.
-It makes me think I was paying way more attention in college than I realized.
+It makes me think I was paying more attention in college than I realized.
 I never used set theory a day in my life.”
-Volker feels faintly cheered by the idea that his subconscious, in addition to causing him all kinds of stress and anxiety and inconvenient tears, also likes to toss some set theory into the mix sometimes.
+Volker feels faintly cheered by the idea that his subconscious, in addition to causing him all kinds of stress and anxiety and inconvenient tears, also likes to toss some set theory into the mix.
 That’s fun.

 The human mind is such a weird, cool thing.
 Even when it’s struggling.